5 ways to contain toxic people.

 4. Monitor your stress level.

-If you find yourself feeling stressed prior to interacting this toxic person, realize that you must do all you can to avoid that person at this time.
-When we are stressed or anxious our defenses come down, reducing our ability to cope in a healthy way.
+If you find yourself feeling stressed before interacting with this toxic person, realize that you must do all you can to avoid that person at this time.
+When we are stressed or anxious, our defenses come down, reducing our ability to cope healthily.
 When stress levels escalate, take time to yourself to breathe and re-center.

 5. Don't go it alone.

-I'm sure there are others who also feel affected by this toxic person.
+I'm sure others also feel affected by this toxic person.
 Enlist their help, not in a negative manner focused against the toxic person (gossip, etc), but rather in a positive way to keep a check on yourself.
-You may be too close to the situation to always realize when you need to move away from the person.
-Enlist healthy people in your life to help you stay on top of your emotional health.
+You may be too close to the situation to realize when to move away from the person.
+Enlist healthy people to help you stay on top of your emotional health.

 Coping with toxic people is not easy.